samrpf/LuaStuffs/README.md

 # LuaStuffs
-Small Lua tools to help get basic stuff done so that you can focus on the bigger things.
+Small Lua tools to help get small stuff done so that you can focus on the bigger things.

 ## Dependencies
 LuaStuffs requires the following luarocks: